ankitaprasad/ankitaprasad.github.io/_posts/2014-12-23-ATTiny85-Neopixel.markdown

 ---
 layout: post
-title: Rainbow LEDs for Christamas
+title: Rainbow LEDs for Christmas
 date: 2014-12-23 22:25:25
 categories: IoT
 ---

 I had an [ATtiny85][attiny] micorcontroller lying around at home since I attended a couple of circuit hacking workshops at [Double Union][du] earlier this year.
 The workshops were fun and got me hooked on to playing with tiny microcontrollers and making paper circuits.

 When a colleague at work showed me the [Adafruit Neopixel][np] a few weeks back, I got intrigued by the idea of programming these LEDs with the ATtiny85.
 A quick google search pointed me to a well written  [Instructable][instr] on driving Neopixels using ATtiny85.

 Half an hour of tinkering around and refreshing my memory on how to use a breadboard ;-) and voila I had my rainbow LEDs!